Parth-Vader/Scrapy-BenchCLI/README.md

 # Benchmarking CLI for Scrapy
-(The project is still in development.)
+(The project is still in development.
+Made for only python 2)

 >A command-line interface for benchmarking Scrapy, that reflects real-world usage.